data-integrations/kafka-plugins/docs/Kafka-streamingsource.md

 If this is not set, no offset field will be added to output records.
 If set, this field must be present in the schema property and must be a long.

+**maxRatePerPartition:** Maximum number of records to read per second per partition.
+Defaults to 1000.

 Example
 -------